I am a sucker for a good brewery and love tasting the local flavors whenever I travel.

 Website / Facebook / Instagram

 Address: 3542 Lake Tahoe Boulevard, South Lake Tahoe, CA

 Sidellis Lake Tahoe

-There is several other breweries in Reno but a guy can only hit so many breweries in a long weekend.
+There are several other breweries in Reno but a guy can only hit so many breweries on a long weekend.
 Reno-Tahoe also has put together an ale trail map so you too can plan your own trip to Reno!
 Cheers!

 Additional Reno, Nevada Resources